Focshole/ctf_writeups/plaidctf2020/jsonbourne/README.md

 if [[ "$((suffix > 0))" = "1" && "$((suffix <= 8))" = "1" ]]; then
 ```

-after fuzzying around, we noticed that allows arithmetic assignment, by attempting to use this line:
+after fuzzying around, we noticed that it allows arithmetic assignment, by providing as input this line:

 ```
 {"task 1=12":"as"}